wavefrontHQ/opentelemetry-examples/java-example/README.md

 ## Auto Instrumentation

 For instrumentation, we will use the Java agent provided by OpenTelemetry, which can be attached to any Java application.
-This agent will dynamically inject bytecode to collect telemetry data so that you don’t need to add any manual instrumentation.
+This agent will dynamically inject bytecode to collect telemetry data so that we don’t need to add any manual instrumentation.

-If you have not tried Auto-instrumenting your Java application yet, then you can check out [this guide](https://tanzu.vmware.com/content/blog/getting-started-opentelemetry-vmware-tanzu-observability#devops).
+To auto-instrument a Java application, check out [this guide](https://tanzu.vmware.com/content/blog/getting-started-opentelemetry-vmware-tanzu-observability#devops).

 ## Manual Instrumentation